-Life-income gifts include a variety of arrangements that pay the donor (or other designated individual) regular income while helping Curtis build a stronger endowment to support the training of exceptionally gifted musicians.
+Life-income gifts include a variety of arrangements that pay the donor (or other designated individual) regular income while helping Curtis build a stronger endowment to support the education and training of exceptionally gifted musicians.
 These gifts ensure the continuation of full tuition scholarships for all Curtis students.

 Benefits to donors